CodeCoachJS/shopping_cart_with_redux/README.md

 # Shopping Cart With Redux

+## Basic Setup

+Start by installing npm and cloning this repository into a working directory.
+Then run `npm install` from inside the project directory.
+This will build and install React, Redux etc into your local environment.
+Then run `npm run start` to launch the development server.
+You sould be in business!

+## The Redux Concept

 Stop being afraid of redux.
 Under the hood, redux leverages the observer or pub-sub design pattern https://www.dofactory.com/javascript/design-patterns/observer

 Besides the boiler plate needed to set up redux in a react app, the underlying concepts are not overly complex: